 Tax Changes 1st April 2012

-Government contribution to half contributing 50c for every $1 contributed by individual, to a maximum of $521.43 per year
+Government contribution halved to 50c for every $1 contributed by individual, to a maximum of $521.43 per year

 Employers contribution to be taxed at a rate equal to the individuals marginal tax rate.
 From the 1st April 2012 employers contribution will no longer be exempt from ESCT (Employer Superannuation Contribution Tax).